ARMmbed/BLEIntros/Docs/AdvSamples/InputButton.md

 #Creating an Input Service

 With mbed BLE, we offer a growing set of SIG-defined BLE services implemented as C++ headers to ease application development.
-These can be found under [our services respository](https://github.com/mbedmicro/BLE_API/tree/master/services).
+These can be found under [our services repository](https://github.com/mbedmicro/BLE_API/tree/master/services).

 If, for instance, you needed to develop a heart-rate application for an mbed platform, you could get started with the [BLE heart rate demo](/GettingStarted/HeartRate/).
-This demo instantiates the [heart rate service](https://github.com/mbedmicro/BLE_API/blob/master/services/HeartRateService.h), which takes care of the majority of the BLE plumbing and offers high-level APIs to work with service configuration and sensor values.
-You'd need to add custom code to your application to poll sensor data periodically (from some safe, non-interrupt context if polling takes a while), and the HeartRateService takes care of the rest..
+This demo instantiates the [heart rate service](https://github.com/mbedmicro/BLE_API/blob/master/services/HeartRateService.h).
+The services takes care of the majority of the BLE plumbing, and offers high-level APIs to work with service configuration and sensor values.
+You'd need to add custom code to your application to poll sensor data periodically, and the HeartRateService takes care of the rest.

-But, we don’t expect you to settle for what’s already been done; we expect you to develop applications for custom sensors and actuators, often outside the scope of the standard Bluetooth services or the service templates offered by mbed BLE.
+But, we don’t expect you to settle for what’s already been done; we expect you to develop applications for custom sensors and actuators,.
+These will often fall outside the scope of the standard Bluetooth services or the service templates offered by mbed BLE.
 In this case, you could use the ``BLE_API``.
-You may also find that you benefit from modeling your custom services as C++ classes for ease of use (and reuse).
+You may also find that you benefit from modelling your custom services as C++ classes for ease of use (and reuse).
 Here, we'd like to capture the process of creating a BLE service.

 #Button Service

-Let's work our way towards creating a service for a trivial sensor: a button.
-We'll assume a use-case where a phone-app would like to connect to this mbed application and poll for button state; notifications could also be set up for asynchronous updates.
-In the non-connected state, the application simply advertises its capability of providing the button service.
+Let's create a service for a trivial sensor: a button.
+We'll assume a use-case where a phone-app would like to connect to this mbed application and poll for button state (that is, check whether the button is pressed or not).
+We could also set up notifications for asynchronous updates.
+In the non-connected state, the application simply advertises its ability to provide the button service.

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">
 Get the code [here](http://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_Button/).